Arijitttt/competitive-programming/README.md

 ## Credits

-This project was created by [Your Name].
+This repo was created by Arijit Bhattacharya.

 ## License